-Today is the Assumption of Mary, a big celebration for the Catholic and Orthodox Christians around the World.
-In the Eastern Orthodox World, the Day goes by the name Dormition or sleeping of our Lady, and it is a Nameday celebration for all the women who carry the name Mary, Maria or Marie, by far the most popular female Christian name.
-It is also a celebration of food abundance, and when it comes to food festivities, the Catholic and the Orthodox traditions are anything but austere and puritan in natuure.
+Assumption of Mary is one of the biggest celebrations for the Catholic and Orthodox Christians all over the World.
+And it is just around the corner.
+In the Eastern Orthodox Tradition, the Day goes by the name Dormition or Sleeping of our Lady, and it is a Nameday celebration for all the women who carry the name Mary, Maria or Marie, by far the most popular female Christian name.
+Which basically means that everybody is invited to the feast, as everybody has at least one relative or acquaintance of that name.
+But Assumption of Mary is also a celebration of food abundance, and when it comes to food festivities, the Catholic and the Orthodox traditions are anything but austere and puritan in nature.

-The holiday celebrates the ascendance of Mary to Heaven, upon her death for her body and soul to be reunited.
-Introduced around the 4th Century A.D., the holiday was to be in place of the earlier pagan harvest festival.
+The holiday celebrates the ascendance of Mary to Heaven upon her death, for her body and soul to be reunited.
+Introduced around the 4th Century A.D., the purpose of the holiday was to be replace the earlier pagan harvest festival, as mid-August is the time of harvesting.
 In many regions around Europe, the day still goes by the name of “Feast of Our Lady of the Harvest”.
 It some areas it connected with the Blessing of Fruits and Herbs, in others of Wheat.

 Regardless of our religious sentiments and predisposition, it is obvious that occurring in the second part of summer, August 15th is fundamentally an ancient feast of food abundance and plenitude, a rite of passage to the upcoming cold and barren months.
 In many of the Christian countries, the Assumption of Mary is an official holiday and a time for a family and communal gatherings connected with festive food consumption.
 As we have mentioned before, religious holidays often go hand in hand with exuberant food preparation and result in a significant amount of food that left uneaten.